uranusjr/packaging-the-hard-way/source/distinfo.rst

 The import system is easy to satisfy, but the approach has problems.

-* Can't upgrade (there is not version!)
+* Can't upgrade (there is no version!)
-* Need manual intervention to be installed/uninstalled
+* Manual intervention needed to install/uninstall

 To automate the process, we need to provide *metadata* for tools (e.g. pip) to recognise the package.
 This is specified in `PEP 376`_.